EV-Spring-2025/hw3-ryan20120208/README.md

 #### Observations and Insights
 1. When n_grid is reduced, the particle resolution becomes lower and the sand appears more blurry in the output video.
 2. When substep_dt is reduced, the wolf turns into sand more slowly, making the collapse look smoother.
-3. When damping is smaller (<1), the movement of branches is smaller and weaker, while when damping is larger than one (>1), the movement of the branches becomes more exaggerated and faster, with increased bouncing and jittering.
+3. Smaller damping (<1) slows down the sand collapse, while larger damping (>1) speeds it up, making the collapse look faster.
 4. Adjusting the softening value appears to have little or no visible effect on the simulation outcome in this sand model.

 # Reference